Email FacebookTwitterMenu burgerClose thin

 SmartAsset: How to Become a Financial Advisor in Texas

-Now that you know how to become a financial advisor in the Lone Star State, take the next steps to begin your career.
+Now that you understand the path to becoming a financial advisor in Texas, take the next steps to launch your career.
 You’ll meet many amazing people along the way and create plans to help their financial dreams come true.
 And you’ll learn valuable knowledge that you can use to improve your finances at the same time.

 Tips for Becoming a Financial Advisor

-• Even as you look to begin your financial planning career, a financial advisor can help you with your long-term financial planning needs.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Even as you look to begin a career in financial services, a financial advisor can help you with your own long-term financial planning needs.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/goc, ©iStock.com/Prostock-Studio